justinrummel/jr.com-mm/_posts/2012-07-25-10-8-mountain-lion-server-install.md

 ![3-mtl-install]({{ site.url }}/assets/images/2012/07/3-mtl-install.png){: .align-center}

 The next screen is the "Accessing your Server" window.
 I always choose Domain Name, as my experiences has been installing OS X Server in Education, Business, and Government... never a personal home server.
-With that said, if I was installing this in my house I would still chose "Domain Name" option.
+With that said, if I were installing this in my house I would still chose "Domain Name" option.

 ![4-mtl-install]({{ site.url }}/assets/images/2012/07/4-mtl-install.png){: .align-center}